In-flight Safety Simplified

 It is recommended that you download the tailBeacon installation and user instructions and carefully check the installation template with the aircraft prior to purchase ensuring that the tailBeacon will fit your aircraft.

 A typical tailBeacon installation will take an installer around 15 minutes.
 This is the time taken for the physical installation of the tailBeacon to the aircraft and configure the device.
 Please note that all aircraft are different and can potentially affect the installation time.
 We strongly recommend verification that the tailBeacon will fit the aircraft prior to installation or modification.

-The tailBeacon will work with any Mode C and Mode S transponder.
+The tailBeacon will work with any Mode C transponder.
 Due to the unique design and technology of the tailBeacon, there is no need to run any new wiring to the transponder.

 tailBeacon is eligible for install on any suitable experimental aircraft that routinely flies below FL180.

 Light Sport aircraft are also eligible for installation but require a Letter of Authorization from the manufacturer.

 Certified aircraft require the TSO certified version of tailBeacon.